,

 Mrs Brignull – 1:1 LSA Thursday afternoon.

-Miss Sabini – 1:1 LSA Tuesday morning.
+Miss Sabini – 1:1 LSA Tuesday and Friday mornings.

 Class Outline Timetable.